 I usually put one teaspoon of maté in each 8-oz cup.
 I could brew it a second time, but it usually tastes a lot more watered-down, and I figure most of the caffeine has been extracted by that point anyways so I usually don’t bother.

 The only piece of equipment you need to brew your own loose-leaf maté is a tea filter.
-This one is my favorite because I’ve found it’s best at keeping small powder particles out of the maté.
+This one (affiliate link) is my favorite because I’ve found it’s best at keeping small powder particles out of the maté.

 If I need two teaspoons of maté to get the same amount of caffeine in one energy drink, then each bag has 150 servings.
 Dividing $9.87 per bag by 150 servings means each serving costs just 7 cents.